There is no subduction of the crust of Venus (shown here).

 The terrestrial planets formed by accretion of rocky material and volatiles out of the primitive solar nebula.
 As they finished forming, about 4 Billion Years ago, the surface continued to be bombarded...more

 Like Mars, there is no plate tectonics on the surface of Venus.
 The surface of Venus does not *seem* to have changed or moved in billions of years.
 Unlike the case of Mars, however, careful examination...more

-Aphrodite Terra, the Greek name for the goddess Venus, is about the size of half the continent of Africa, and is to be found along the equator of Venus.
-Aphrodite Terra is different from Ishtar Terra in...more
+Aphrodite Terra, the Greek name for the goddess Venus, is about half the size of the African continent, and is to be found along Venus' equator.
+Aphrodite Terra is different from Ishtar Terra in that,...more

 Ishtar Terra is one of the Plateau Highlands of Venus, is found near the north pole, and is about the size of the continental United States.
 Ishtar Terra contains the four main mountain ranges of Venus...more